Code-Institute-Submissions/pal772-entertainment_quiz_game/README.md

 ## User Experience

 ### Target Audience
-- Anyone who has an interest in General Entertainment.
+- Anyone who has an interest in testing thier knowledge on General Entertainment.

 ### User Requirements and Expectations
+- A selection of Entertainment categories to choose from.
 - When selecting an Entertainment category, its on that specific subject they've choosen.
 - To show their score, once the quiz is finished.
 - Also to show once finished, which questions they might of got wrong.